Release notes are a great way to teach your users about your product.

 Furthermore, the entire tone of the message is colloquial and inviting.
 Although the content is professional, the emojis and the informal vocabulary help attract the reader.

-Intercom’s release note style is never a bad choice.
-The simple vocabulary and the warm tone aren’t technical in the slightest, accessible to everyone, yet still highly informative.
+Intercom’s release note style is always a reliable choice.
+The straightforward language and warm tone are entirely non-technical, accessible to everyone, yet still highly informative.

 Your users are busy people.
 They have meetings to attend, projects to work on, and deadlines to meet.